wjenh/pidp1-mods/Docs/UsingDynamicIots.md

 ## How do I install one?

 If you have written one in **C**, just put the source \.c file in the above directory and type `make`.<br>
-You can see the required three includes in any of the examples, they are
+You can see the required three includes in any of the examples, they are:
 ```
 #include "common.h"
 #include "pdp1.h"